BenBenCHAK/HKUST_SmartCarSimulator/README.md

 > Hint: If you cannot "make", then just manually compile the C++ code.
 Refer to the makefile.

 ## To-do list
+- Flexible cars and tracks control, i.e. markings on the track, really moving camera
+- Code refactoring and beautifying
 - Multiple cameras and light sources
-- Flexible cars and tracks control
-- Code refactoring and beautifying
+- Gradual change of motor speed

 <!-- ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change. -->